ranjanadobal/ranjanadobal/README.md

 * MBA(Operations and Management) S P Jain Institute of Management and Research (SPJIMR), Mumbai, India[2011-2013]
 * BTech(Electronics and Communication Engineering) Indira Gandhi Delhi Technical University for Women, New Delhi, India[2004-2008]

-I am passionate about coding, problem solving, and learning new skills in various areas including ✳️ Machine Learning, ✳️ Data Science, and ✳️ Data Visualization projects.
+I am passionate about coding, problem solving, and learning new skills in various areas including ✳️ Machine Learning, ✳️ Data Science, and ✳️ Data Visualization.
 I love working with different technologies and platforms and I am currently working on:

 * SQL / PostgreSQL
 * Python
 * R
 * Tableau
+* Machine Learning